El Diamante

 This coffee was grown and processed by Neftali Castro on his family’s farm, El Diamante, located near the town and municipality of Cajamarca, in the state of Tolima, Colombia.

-At 30 hectares in size, El Diamante (which translates to “the diamond” in Spanish) is a large estate for the area, where most farms average just 3 hectares.
-The land is owned by Neftali’s father, who inherited the farm from his own father in the 1990s.
+At 30 hectares in size, of which only eight are under coffee, El Diamante (which translates to “the diamond” in Spanish) is owned by Neftali and his siblings, who are the third generation to run the farm.
 When the farm was first established, the family planted plantain, green beans, potatoes and a local carrot called arrachacha.
 They also kept a small plot of Typica trees, but coffee was neither a priority nor an important source of income.

 This changed in 2008, when Neftali decided to return to his family farm and take over its management, after many years working as a mechanic in Tolima’s capital, Ibagué.
 From the outset, his focus was on coffee production.
 During an inspiring visit to the renowned coffee producing region of Pitalito, Huila, he had recognised the potential of coffee and, from that point forward, was determined to pursue the social benefits of the crop for himself and his family.